oorabona/node-liblzma/README.md

 * Both download and deploy a specific liblzma version to be compiled from the sources.
 I did not want to rely on an embedded liblzma version and instead use the system one (most Linux distros have liblzma, if not look at INSTALL below) ;

-* It supports modes, presets (including "extreme"), all LZMA checks (CRC32/64, SHA-256 hash...), filters (X86,IA64,...) and should be even compatible with future extensions of liblzma ;

 * (Almost) complete NodeJS Zlib API / implementation compatibility so that switching from __zlib/deflate__ to __xz__ might be as easy as a string search/replace in your code editor :smile: